aflin/rampart/docs/source/sql4.rst

 The creation of indexes improves the performance associated with processing large tables.
-However, an excessive number of indexes can result in an increase in processing time during update operations because of the additional effort needed to maintain the indexes.
+However, an excessive number of indexes can result in an increase in processing time during update operations because of the additional computation needed to maintain the indexes.
 Thus, for tables undergoing frequent change, there could be a “cost” associated with an excessive number of indexes.